 Earth, Water, Fire, Air, + Space/Ether.

-To paraphrase my brilliant teacher, Larissa Carlson, we all contain these fundamental ingredients, but each in our own unique recipe.
+To paraphrase one of my teachers, the brilliant Larissa Carlson, we all contain these fundamental ingredients, but each in our own unique recipe.

 Summer for a Pitta-dominated nature is like sprinkling cayenne pepper on a campfire (or dumping gasoline on said campfire).